 Under his management, the practice has had a very different direction in its approach to risk.
 Kemp has been keen to ensure that PLACE Architects ‘punches above its weight’.
 He has invested ‘effort in trying new things, trying new software, trying new approaches.
 He puts ‘a lot of store in collaborating with people’.
 Collaboration is both at local and national level.
 Kemp often works on listed projects with a conservation architect, who is a sole practitioner, sharing his studio space.
 He also works nationally with larger practices across the country, 'taking a chance to collaborate with another practice to produce something different.'

-Since the pandemic, the practice has organised two sustainability symposiums in its studio in Launceston for design and construction professionals in the South West – with a third planned for October.
+Since the pandemic, the practice has organised sustainability symposiums in its studio in Launceston for design and construction professionals in the South West.
 These have gained momentum as forums for architects, surveyors and engineers talking about the opportunities and limitations of sustainability in their own projects.
-And they have led on to other opportunities, such as Kemp being asked to speak at a panel for Cornwall Chamber of Commerce 9 on the future of the built environment as part of the Planet C environment series.
+Three local planning officers attended the most recent CPD event on Flood Resilience in July 2022 for whom it provided a vital training opportunity.

 People are the practice